shansiddiqui94/Rxpress/README.md

 - **Medication Refill Reminders**: Send automated reminders to patients for prescription refills.
 - **Inventory Management**: Integrate with pharmacy inventory systems for stock level tracking and resupply notifications.
 - **Patient Medication History**: Access complete medication history for better prescription decisions.
+- **Pharmacy on Demand:** Certified pharmacists are available on demand to fill prescriptions when a customer requests it or needs more assistance.
+At Rxpress, we put the customer's time and care first.

 ## Pharmacist Dashboard Structure